floweredscarf/su25/projects/proj3/index.md

 This is our suggested order for working on the project, but since it's a design project with no starter code, you can work on these features in any order you'd like!

 The major goal of this project is to give you a chance to attempt to manage the complexity that comes with building a large system.
 Be warned: The system you build probably isn't going to be that fun for users!
-Three weeks is simply not enough time, particularly for novice programmers.
+Two weeks is simply not enough time, particularly for novice programmers.
 However, we do hope you will find it to be a fulfilling project, and the worlds you generate might even be beautiful.